- Can the fiscal officer or other approvers make changes to the information on an AggieBuy Requisition?

 - For Fiscal Officer/Delegate Approval, does AggieBuy differentiate these types of approvers?

-- No. Fiscal Officers and their delegates should have a discussion to determine how they wish approval to take place.
+- No. Fiscal Officers and their delegates should determine how they wish approval to take place.
 For example, if a Fiscal Officer generally approves orders for Dr Johnson and their Account Delegate approves orders for Dr Smith, perhaps the Requester can include the name Dr Johnson or Dr Smith in the Shopping Cart Name when initially building the cart, so that it's clear who the order is for, and the Fiscal Officer and Account Delegates will be clear as to who is approving which orders.

 When viewing a list of Requisitions for approval in the My Approvals - Requisition screen, click on the Show Requisition Details link to display the Requisition Name (Cart Name).
 This is where the name of the faculty/PI or other information entered by the Requester will display.
 Once the Show Requisition Details link is selected the first time, it will automatically remain activated, so you only have to click it once in order to display the Cart Name.